 With the use of Bisquick recipe is really simple to prepare and perfect for the busy holiday season when you are wanting something a little special for breakfast but you don’t want to wake up 3 hours before everyone else to prepare it.

 This Pumpkin Coffee Cake with Toffee Streusel can even be made ahead to save you time in the morning.

-Love this recipe for Pumpkin Coffee Cake with Toffee Streusal
+Love this recipe for Pumpkin Coffee Cake with Toffee Streusel?

 For the coffee cake

-2 1/2 cups Original Bisquick™ mix
+- 2 1/2 cups Original Bisquick™ mix

-3/4 cup brown sugar
+- 3/4 cup brown sugar

-2 teaspoons cinnamon
+- 2 teaspoons cinnamon

-1/4 teaspoon nutmeg
+- 1/4 teaspoon nutmeg

-1/8 teaspoon ginger
+- 1/8 teaspoon ginger

-1/3 cup milk
+- 1/3 cup milk

-1 cup pumpkin puree
+- 1 cup pumpkin puree

-2 tablespoons melted butter
+- 2 tablespoons melted butter

-1 tablespoon vanilla
+- 1 tablespoon vanilla

-2 medium eggs
+- 2 medium eggs

 For the Streusel

-1/2 cup all-purpose flour
+- 1/2 cup all-purpose flour

-1/4 cup butter, cold
+- 1/4 cup butter, cold

-1/2 cup brown sugar
+- 1/2 cup brown sugar

-2 teaspoons ground cinnamon
+- 2 teaspoons ground cinnamon

-1/2 cup english toffee bits
+- 1/2 cup English toffee bits

 For the Streusel

-In small bowl, stir streusel ingredients until crumbly; set aside.
+- In small bowl, stir streusel ingredients until crumbly; set aside.

 For the Coffee Cake

-Preheat oven to 375 degrees F. Line a 9x9 baking pan with parchment paper (parchment paper tips here).
+- Preheat oven to 375 degrees F. Line a 9x9 baking pan with parchment paper (parchment paper tips here).
 Set aside.

-In a medium sized bowl, combine the Original Bisquick™ mix, brown sugar, cinnamon, nutmeg, and ginger.
+- In a medium-sized bowl, combine the Original Bisquick™ mix, brown sugar, cinnamon, nutmeg, and ginger.
 Whisk until well mixed.
 Set aside.

-In another medium sized bowl, whisk together the milk, pumpkin, melted butter, vanilla and eggs.
+- In another medium-sized bowl, whisk together the milk, pumpkin, melted butter, vanilla, and eggs.

-Add the liquid mixture to the dry ingredients and stir until combined.
+- Add the liquid mixture to the dry ingredients and stir until combined.
 Spread mixture into prepared pan.
 Sprinkle the top with the prepared streusel mixture.

 - Remove from the oven and cool 5 minutes.
 Then sprinkle the top with the toffee bits.
 Continue to cool until warm, but cool enough to handle.

 - Best served warm.